 There are plenty of conflicting health claims surrounding aspartame.
 The FSA endorses aspartame's safety (unless you suffer from PKU) with the majority of wider evidence being inconclusive.
 What we do know is that although the moderate use of non-nutritive sweeteners may be useful as a short term dietary aid, only minimal amounts of sugar or sweeteners should be consumed in the long term.

 Health debates often focus on aspartame's ability to control appetite.
 It is uncertain whether aspartame provides the same satisfaction you get from table sugar as the brain is not content simply with the sweet taste without the calories to accompany it.
 Nutrient and energy content plays a prominent role in satiation and satiety and it is here that aspartame requires further investigation.

 Is it better for you than sugar?

-In 2009, National Experts of the European Food Safety Authority wrote a report regarding the safety of aspartame.
+In 2013, National Experts of the European Food Safety Authority wrote a report regarding the safety of aspartame.
 The current weight of the evidence from that report is that aspartame is safe at current levels of consumption as a non-nutritive sweetener, unless you suffer from PKU.